algorandfoundation/specs/dev/ledger.md

 specified above for _suspended particpation accounts_ list.
 Once included in this list, an account will be marked offline, but its voting keys will be retained in the account state, as part of applying the block changes to the ledger.
+The `IncentiveEligible` flag of the account will be set to false.

 # Light Block Header